What Is a Fishbone Diagram for Aviation Safety Programs

 Moreover, unlike other risk management tools that provide many “comprehensive” benefits, fishbone diagrams can be completed in a relatively short amount of time.
-This makes fishbone diagrams accessible and useful for nearly all safety issues.
+This makes fishbone diagrams accessible and useful for nearly all reported safety issues.

 Cons of Fishbone Diagrams

 Despite the numerous “comprehensive” benefits of fishbone diagrams, there are some rather big drawbacks as well.
-These drawbacks mainly center on the fact that fishbone diagrams are only look at the first half of a safety issue.
+These drawbacks mainly center on the fact that fishbone diagrams only look at the first half of a safety issue.